 We kindly ask that only those whose names are listed on your invitation attend.
 Our venue has a limited capacity, and we want to celebrate closely with our nearest and dearest.

 We love your little ones, but we’ve chosen to keep our celebration adults-only (21+).
-We’re hoping to create an intimate, relaxed, and joy-filled evening for all in attendance.
+We’re hoping to create an intimate, relaxed, and joy-filled day for all in attendance.
 Thank you for understanding!

-Please RSVP through our website by July 1, 2027 for all Hawaii events.
-You’ll be able to let us know which events you’ll attend so we can plan accordingly.
-More details to follow for the NYC Afterglow party with an official RSVP being collected after our Hawaii wedding.
+Please RSVP through our website by July 1, 2027 for the wedding and birthday dinner.
+Details to follow for the Long Island Afterglow party with an official RSVP being collected after our Hawaii wedding.

 Your presence is truly the greatest gift.
 If you’d like to bless us further, we’ve created a honeymoon fund to help launch our first adventure as newlyweds—details can be found on the “Registry” page.